dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

     end
 ~~~

-As this endpoint requires only the TLD be provided, you need to extract it from your customer's input, and to help us there are some great libraries that you should aim to use instead of rolling out your own custom implementation.
+This endpoint requires only the TLD be provided, so you need to extract it from your customer's input.
+There are some helpful libraries you can use instead of rolling out your own custom implementation.

 ~~~ruby
 require 'public_suffix'